Floobits/floobits-sublime/README.md

 Real-time collaborative editing.
 Think Etherpad, but with native editors.
 This is the plugin for Sublime Text.
 We're also working on plugins for [Emacs](https://github.com/Floobits/emacs-plugin) and [Vim](https://github.com/Floobits/vim-plugin).

-While the name of this repository is `sublime-text-2-plugin`, the plugin is compatible with Sublime Text 2 and Sublime Text 3.

 ### Development status: Reasonably stable.
 We dogfood it daily and rarely run into issues.

 ## Windows